Is FuboTV Eliminating Monthly Plans? - The TV Answer Man!

-FuboTV starts at $64.99 a month, but if you want to sign up, you may need to buy a three-month prepaid package totaling $194.96.
+FuboTV starts at $64.99 a month, but if you want to sign up, you will need to buy a three-month prepaid package totaling $194.96.

-The live streaming service this morning tells The TV Answer Man that it’s now making its monthly packages available to new subscribers as quarterly plans.
+The live streaming service this morning tells The TV Answer Man that it’s only making its packages available to new subscribers as quarterly plans.

 “We have temporarily made our channel packages available to new subscribers as quarterly plans,” said FuboTV spokesperson Jennifer Press via e-mail.
 “We’re always experimenting with our channel package offerings to better understand what our subscribers like.”